ryardley/pdsl/packages/pdsl/README.md

 yarn add --dev @pdsl/babel-plugin-pdsl
 ```

-You should place it before any treeshaking.
+You should ensure it is placed before any plugins that affect module import syntax.

 ```js
 {